tmenier/Flurl/testable-http.md

 [Test]
 public void Test_Some_Http_Calling_Method() {
-    // Flurl.Http is in test mode
+    // Flurl is in test mode
 }
 ````